 For a B.S. degree in Administration of Justice (AJSCC), a minimum of 123 credits is required.

-Penn State Shenango, Penn State Beaver and Penn State New Kensington will jointly deliver the Bachelor of Science Degree in Administration of Justice.
-All required courses will be offered at each campus, although students should expect to take some courses via interactive video and/or the Web.
+Penn State Shenango, Penn State Beaver and Penn State New Kensington jointly deliver the Bachelor of Science Degree in Administration of Justice.
+All required courses are offered at each campus, although students should expect to take some courses via interactive video and/or the Web.